|THE LOST SADHANAS PROJECT

 Please click on the [ NEXT ] link below to continue.

-[ BACK ] [ NEXT ] Practices: The Vajra Dakini Initiation
+[ BACK ] The Landscape of Death [ NEXT ] Practices: The Vajra Dakini Initiation

 Introduction | Methodology - Participant/Observer | The Bodhi Tree Sadhanas | Vajra Dakini Discussion | Vajra Dakini Commentary | Vajra Dakini Sadhanas | Vajra Yogini Commentary | Maitreya Sadhanas | Vajradhara Speaks About Yidams | Lost Sadhanas Conclusion